zopefoundation/z3c.viewtemplate/src/z3c/viewtemplate/README.txt

 And for the simplest possible use we provide a RegisteredPageTemplate a la ViewPageTemplateFile or NamedTemplate.

-The RegisteredPageTemplate allows us to use new template registration system with all existing implementations such as `zope.formlib` and `zope.viewlet`.
+The RegisteredPageTemplate allows us to use the new template registration system with all existing implementations such as `zope.formlib` and `zope.viewlet`.

   >>> from z3c.viewtemplate.pagetemplate import RegisteredPageTemplate
   >>> class IMyUseOfView(interface.Interface):